-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Application Fee - Applicants will be required to submit a \$75.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order. - Placement Exam Applicants are required to complete a placement exam prior to admission. - o (Undergraduate GPA21) + Peregrine Assessment score = 100 or higher Master of Divinity:
+- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Application Fee - Applicants will be required to submit a \$75.00 processing fee, payable online at HBU.edu/GradAppFee, or by check or money order. - Peregrine Assessment Applicants are required to complete the Peregrine Assessment prior to admission. - \circ (Undergraduate GPA21) + Peregrine Assessment score = 100 or higher - Foundation Requirements To earn a graduate business degree, 36-48 semester hours are required, depending on previous academic work.
+See degree plan for more details.
+Master of Divinity:

 - Personal Statement As part of the application process, a statement of the student's interest should be submitted.
-The statement should indicate the student's faith in Jesus Christ and general agreement with the university's preamble. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+The statement should indicate the student's faith in Jesus Christ and general agreement with the University's preamble. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Education:

-- For applicants seeking certification, must have cumulative undergraduate GPA of at least 2.5 or 3.0 in their last 60 hours. - For applicants NOT seeking certification, must have cumulative undergraduate GPA of at least 2.5 or 3.0 in their last 60 hours. - Additional Transcripts For students applying to be certified in a content area, you are required to submit all of your transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
+- Additional Transcripts For students applying to be certified in a content area, you are required to submit all of your transcripts to The Graduate School. - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
 Friends and family members should not be listed as references. - Resume/CV and Service Record Applicants must provide a current resume and an official school district, charter, or independent school service record.
 Some specializations may require a specific length of work experience as shown on the service record.
 Documents may be sent to The Graduate School at gradadmissions@hbu.edu. - Interview An admission interview may be required. - Certain specializations may have additional requirements.
 Contact your graduate admissions coordinator for more information.
 Principal Certification:

-- Resume & Service Record - Applicants must provide a current resume and an official school district, charter, or independent school service record.
+- Resume & Service Record Applicants must provide a current resume and an official school district, charter, or independent school service record.
 Applicants must have completed at least two (2) full-time professional years at an accredited school, university, or agency. - Teaching Certificate Applicants must provide a copy of their current Texas or out of state teaching certificate - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
 Friends and family members should not be listed as references. - Interview An admission interview is required.
 Master of Fine Arts in Studio Art: